 - slowed reaction times

 - persistent headache

 - blurred or double vision

 - loss of one or more senses (taste, smell, hearing)

 - ringing in the ears

 - sensitivity to bright lights/loud noises

 - anxiety or depression

 - memory problems

 Individuals who think they may have Post-Concussive Syndrome should see a medical professional as soon as possible.
-Boulder Community Hospital offers rehabilitation programs to combat the physical, emotional, and thinking problems associated with Post-Concussive Syndrome.
+Boulder Community Health offers rehabilitation programs to combat the physical, emotional, and thinking problems associated with Post-Concussive Syndrome.
 Recovery can be a slow process, so patience is important.